 The TREatment of Severe Atopic Dermatitis (TREAT) Trial

-Dr Carsten Flohr and his team at St John’s Institute of Dermatology, Guy’s & St Thomas’ NHS Foundation Trust and King’s College London will be conduct a randomised controlled trial assessing the effectiveness, safety and cost-effectiveness of methotrexate versus ciclosporin in the treatment of severe atopic dermatitis in children.
+Prof. Carsten Flohr and his team at St John’s Institute of Dermatology, Guy’s & St Thomas’ NHS Foundation Trust and King’s College London will be conduct a randomised controlled trial assessing the effectiveness, safety and cost-effectiveness of methotrexate versus ciclosporin in the treatment of severe atopic dermatitis in children.
 This is currently expanding across the UK see here for more information.

 This work has been funded by the NIHR Efficacy and Mechanism Evaluation (EME) Programme and was supported by UK TREND.

 We look forward to following the progress of this project.
 If you are interested in reading the plain language summary of this trial, click here.